microsoft/tilecode/manual.md

 ![load screen](pics/loadScreen.gif)

-All game assets (gameboard, images and code) are stored in the flash memory of your Arcade device, so your changes will remain even if you power the device off.
-Assets are saved to flash whenever you transition between screens.
+All game assets (gameboard, images and code) are stored on the Arcade device, so your creations will remain even if you power the device off.
+Game assets are saved whenever you transition between screens.
 If you copy a UF2 file off your device, the game assets will be stored in the file.
+If you then copy this UF2 to a similar device, the games will get installed on that device.

 ## Game Home Screen